ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 randStartChan=true
 ```

+This sets my TinyTV set to jump to a random point in the video when the channel is changed, then change to the next channel in sequence when the current video is done.

-This so perfectly recreates the aimless, serendipity-searching channel surfing experience I did as a kid.
+This so perfectly recreates the aimless, serendipity-searching channel surfing experience of my childhood.

 ## But wait, there’s more